Suburban Bicycle Planning

 County Launches Pedestrian Safety High School Education Program

 This year, MCDOT launched the Walk Your Way Grant Project to educate high school students about the importance of pedestrian safety.
 Through the Walk Your Way Grant Project, the County awarded grants to teams of high school students for the creation, design and implementation of a pedestrian safety education program at their high school.
-These projects will be implemented this coming Spring.
+These projects will be implemented this Spring and a high school pedestrian safety toolkit will be released this Summer for use by high schools in the Fall.
 MORE...